This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

-I love flour tortillas, Papi Chulo prefers the spinach kind (weird, right?
-Doesn’t that seem backwards?), and there are many other corn and speciality tortillas available.
+I love flour tortillas, Papi Chulo prefers the spinach kind, and there are many other corn and speciality tortillas available.
 Go ahead and use your favorite tortillas – this isn’t a super-traditional recipe that must be made a certain way.
 Likewise, go ahead and use your favorite toppings.
 I happen to enjoy putting cheddar cheese on my fajitas, but something like monetary jack or a white Mexican cheese seems slightly more appropriate.
 I also like adding extra lime juice and cilantro as toppings, but they’re your fajitas now!
 Likewise, feel free to add some jalapeño to this recipe.
 I like it with just the added red pepper flakes, but Papi Chulo enjoys adding about half a minced jalapeño to the marinade.

 - 2 chicken breasts or 4 chicken breast fillets

 - 1 tablespoon of chopped cilantro

 - 1/2 a teaspoon of red pepper flakes

 - 1 teaspoon of light brown sugar

 - 4 tablespoons of vegetable oil + enough to coat your skillet

 - Freshly grated cheddar, pepper jack, mozzarella, etc. or your favorite fajita toppings